 The ARC seeks a collaborative and open planning process with the Lot Owner, Architect and Builder.
-Our process allows for attendance at monthly ARC meetings:
+Our open regular meeting process allows for attendance at monthly ARC meetings.
+Review of design submittals requires notice to the ARC in order to add to the agenda:

-- A Pre-Design introductory meeting with the ARC, attended by both the owner and Architect, must be included before Preliminary Plans are submitted, to discuss vision and concept, and to collaboratively address any concerns early.
-Preliminary architectural designs for all Residential Units and Structures must be reviewed and approved by the ARC prior to the preparation of final plans to be submitted to Yavapai County and the ARC - The Preliminary Design submission should also be attended by the Architect (Owner can also attend), to further conformance with the Design Guidelines prior to finalizing the design. - The Final Plan submission (no in person meeting required) is based on acceptance of the preliminary submittal, and should include all required plans.
+- A Pre-Design introductory meeting with the ARC, attended by the Owner and Architect, must be included before Preliminary Plans are submitted, to discuss vision and concept, and to collaboratively address any concerns early.
+Preliminary architectural designs for all Residential Units and Structures must be reviewed and approved by the ARC prior to the preparation of final plans to be submitted to Yavapai County and the ARC. - The Preliminary Design submission should also be attended by the Architect (Owner can also attend), to further conformance with the Design Guidelines prior to finalizing the design. - The Final Plan submission (no in-person meeting required) is based on acceptance of the preliminary submittal, and should include all required plans.
 (See Section V Design Review Procedures).